mr-hrr-harry/Horror_XO/README.md

 • Code flow & logic would be easy and efficient than my previous IWT projects

-• THe link to the live web page link: https://mr-horror-harry.github.io/Horror_XO/
+• The link to the live web page link: https://mr-horror-harry.github.io/Horror_XO/